Expressivity of Spiking Neural Networks: Discussion

-Extending the model of a spiking neuron by incorporating, e.g., multiple spikes of a neuron, may yield improvements on our results.
+Rather than approximating some function space by emulating a known construction for ReLU networks, one could also achieve optimal approximations by leveraging the intrinsic capabilities of LSNNs instead.
+The findings in Lemma \ref{prop:Partition} and Theorem \ref{prop:lower_bound} indicate that the latter approach may indeed be beneficial in terms of the complexity of the architecture in certain circumstances.
+However, we point out that finding optimal architectures for approximating different classes of functions is not the focal point of our work.
+The significance of our results lies in investigating theoretically the approximation and expressivity capabilities of SNNs, highlighting their potential as an alternative computational model for complex tasks.
+Extending the model of an LSNN neuron by incorporating, e.g., multiple spikes of a neuron, may yield an improvement in our results.
 However, by increasing the complexity of the model the analysis also tends to be more elaborate.
 In the aforementioned case of multiple spikes the threshold function becomes important so that additional complexity when approximating some target function is introduced since one would have to consider the coupled effect of response and threshold functions.
 Similarly, the choice of the response function and the frequency of neuron firings will surely influence the approximation results and we leave this for future work.